 Versatile grappling game by training in both gi and no-gi

-Many resources are available to help you develop gi and no gi skills.
-The Grapplearts BJJ Master App, The Modern Leglock Formula, and the book A Roadmap to BJJ are valuable resources for developing a hybrid grappling mindset.
-The Grapplearts YouTube channel provides videos with tips specifically for improving no-gi grappling, which can complement traditional gi training.
-For audio learners.
+Many resources are available to help you develop gi and no-gi skills.
+The Grapplearts BJJ Master App, The Modern Leglock Formula, and the book A Roadmap to BJJ are valuable resources for creating a hybrid grappling mindset.
+The Grapplearts YouTube channel offers videos with tips specifically designed to improve no-gi grappling, which can complement traditional gi training for audio learners.
 The Strenuous Life Podcast, especially episode 203, discusses tips for transitioning from gi to no gi, which can aid in developing a hybrid mindset.

 So, are you ready to blend the best of both worlds?